 I have a whole post dedicated to Put-in-Bay.
-It’s the Key West of the Midwest with swim up pool bars, tiki hut swim bars, a bar with the longest bar in the world.
+It’s the Key West of the Midwest with swim-up pool bars, tiki hut bars, a bar with the longest bar in the world.
 You get the point.
 In the summer it’s a never-ending college spring break…that is also about a million times more affordable than Key West.

 The island is home to the worlds largest Geode, kayak rentals and it is the perfect place to watch a storm roll across Lake Erie.
 And don't forget to climb Perry's Monument to get a 360 view of the islands and both the United States and Canada.

 Did I mention the islands are only accessible by ferry?
-And where the ferry is just happens to be pretty darn close to Sandusky and Cedar Point.
-So after an already killer weekend you can go seek out thrill on a rollercoaster or a parting drink at the Volstead Bar.
+And where the ferry is happens to be pretty darn close to Sandusky and Cedar Point.
+So after an already killer weekend, you can go seek out thrill on a rollercoaster or a parting drink at the Volstead Bar.

 Driving time: 2 ½ hours from southern Michigan